-As part of our Personal Development Skills on our range of Executive courses we cover maintaining good working relationships and telephone skills.
+As part of our Personal Development Skills on our range of top PA and administration courses we cover maintaining good working relationships and telephone skills.
 This is just one technique to help the day go more smoothly!
 Great for breaking the ice and helping customers and clients feel welcomed.
 Try even having a “smile” in your voice when you are on the phone.

 Never underestimate the value of a smile:)